sblask-webextensions/webextension-image-forward/README.md

    which you can call for example using [FireGestures](https://addons.mozilla.org/en-US/firefox/addon/firegestures/)
- - You can use the Firefox back/forward functionality to go one image back at a time and then again forward until you reached the last image loaded with `Image Forward`'s keyboard shortcuts.
-No images are skipped if you combine both navigation methods.
+ - You can use the Firefox back/forward functionality to go one image back at a time and then again forward until you reached the last image loaded with the above keyboard shortcuts.
+If there are many images on on a page, you might have to adjust `browser.sessionhistory.max_entries` to make this work as it effectively restricts the times you can go back in history.

 Feedback
 --------